DinisCruz/Book__Empowering_You_To_Defend_Against_Cancer/manuscript/chapter14.md

 ## Blood pH vs. Urine pH

-There are two indicators of pH levels in the human body: blood pH and urine pH.
+There are two indicators of pH levels in the human body: a blood pH and a urine pH.

 ### Blood pH